hollinsky/remote-spotify-web-client/README.md

 I'd be happy to see pull requests or changes made to this, so feel free to submit them.

+Neither I nor this program are affiliated with Spotify in any way shape or form.

 Paul Hollinsky 2014